ChisomOnwumere/PowerBI_Airline-Analysis/README.md

 airline operations, performance, and other key metrics.
 The goal of this project is to provide insights into various aspects of airline performance, including delays, cancellations, on-time performance, and passenger satisfaction.

+## Data Source
+The origin dataset used in this analysis is obtained from Kaggle and can be found at: Kaggle Airline :https://www.kaggle.com/datasets/iamsouravbanerjee/airline-dataset?resource=download

+The csv dataset used can be found above: https://github.com/ChisomOnwumere/PowerBI_Airline-Analysis/blob/main/Bank%20Customer%20Churn%20Prediction.csv

 ## Dataset
 The dataset used in this project contains the following columns: